ArcticLatent/ArcticPrompter-flatpak/README.md

 - 🖼️ **Image-to-prompt with Qwen2.5-VL** to convert reference images into ready-to-tweak prompts.
 - 🎬 **Image + video prompt flows** with guidance to keep outputs consistent across modalities.
 - 🌡️ **Thermal monitor** that surfaces CPU/GPU temps so you know when to pause or switch models.
+- 🕒 **Keep-alive toggle** to hold a model in memory for long sessions; turn it off if you’re switching models frequently.
 - ⚡ **Hardware-friendly defaults**—all bundled models are quantized to run smoothly on most machines.

 ---